ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/microlesson-01/README.md

    where:
    - W is the weight matrix connecting input to the hidden layer.
    - x is the input vector (e.g., `Age`, `Income`, `Purchase History`).
-   - b is the bias vector.
+   - b is the bias vector [14].

 2. **Activation Function**:
    a = activation_function(z)
-   where activation_function can be ReLU, Sigmoid, or Tanh.
+   where activation_function can be ReLU, Sigmoid, or Tanh [15].

 3. **Hidden Layer to Output Layer**: y = W_o * a + b_o
    where:
    - W_o is the weight matrix connecting the hidden layer to the output layer.
-   - b_o is the bias vector for the output layer.
+   - b_o is the bias vector for the output layer [16].

 4. **Loss Function**:
    - Measures the difference between the predicted output and the actual target.
    - Examples:
      - Mean Squared Error (MSE) for regression.
-     - Cross-Entropy Loss for classification.
+     - Cross-Entropy Loss for classification [17].

 5. **Backpropagation**:
-   - The error is propagated backward through the network to adjust weights and biases using gradient descent or similar optimization algorithms.
+   - The error is propagated backward through the network to adjust weights and biases using gradient descent or similar optimization algorithms [18].

 ---